zrh99199/stevezhu.github.io/_posts/2022-02-16-local-editing.md

 1. Open a terminal.
 2. Navigate using the `cd` command to the directory containing your blog.
-3. In the terminal, type the command `jekyll serve`.
+3. In the terminal, type the command `jekyll serve --livereload`.
 You'll see a few printed messages in the terminal.
 4. Look for the *server address*, which will likely resemble `http://127.0.0.1:4000/`.
 Paste this address into your browser.
 You should see your blog!

 Changes that you make to your blog files will be quickly and automatically reflected in the locally served version of your blog.
 Here's what this looks like in action.
 Note that, in the terminal on the left, I've included both the `cd` command to navigate to the location of the blog files, as well as the subsequent command `jekyll serve`.